RangLiu0706/RangLiu0706.github.io/_pages/home.md

 <span class='anchor' id='about-me'></span>

-I received the B.S. degree in Electronics Information Engineering from Dalian University of Technology, Dalian, China, in 2018, and the Ph.D. degree from School of Information and Communication Engineering, Dalian University of Technology, Dalian, China, in 2023.
-My Ph.
-D. advisor is [Prof. Ming Li](https://www.minglabdut.com/index.html).
-I am currently a Postdoctoral Scholar working with [Prof. Swindlehurst](https://github.com/LS-Wireless) at the Department of Electrical
-Engineering and Computer Science, University of California, Irvine.
-My research interests focus on optimization and signal processing in wireless communication systems, with an emphasis on massive MIMO systems, reconfigurable intelligent surfaces, and integrated sensing and communications.
+I received the B.S. degree in Electronics and Information Engineering from Dalian University of Technology, Dalian, China, in 2018, and the Ph.D. degree from the School of Information and Communication Engineering, Dalian University of Technology, in 2023, under the supervision of [Prof. Ming Li](https://www.minglabdut.com/index.html).
+From September 2023 to March 2026, I was a Postdoctoral Scholar working with [Prof. A. Lee Swindlehurst](https://github.com/LS-Wireless) in the Department of Electrical Engineering and Computer Science at the University of California, Irvine.
+I am currently a Humboldt Postdoctoral Research Fellow working with [Prof. Robert Schober](https://www.idc.tf.fau.eu/faudir/prof-dr-ing-robert-schober/) at the Institute for Digital Communications, Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Erlangen, Germany.
+My research interests include optimization and signal processing for wireless communication systems, with a particular emphasis on massive MIMO, reconfigurable intelligent surfaces, and integrated sensing and communications.

 <div class="research-tags">
   <span class="research-tag">ISAC</span>